vahidfarajidev/notes-repo/testing/ncrunch-dotnet-guide.md

 - ✅ Green dot appears if the test passes
 - ❌ Red if it fails
 - ⚫ Black dot on code lines not covered by any test

+NCrunch places colored indicators not only next to the test method name, but also beside each line inside the test method — showing whether that specific line was executed and if the related test passed, failed, or remained untested.

 ---